Hardwood floor refinishing costs an average of $1,887

 The size of the room

-Other factors affecting the project length, like drying time, local humidity, and type of wood
+Other factors affecting the project length, like drying time, local humidity, and the type of wood

-No matter the type of wood you’re working with, the cost to sand and finish hardwood floors remains about the same, typically from about $3 to $8 per square foot.
+No matter the type of wood you’re working with, the cost to sand and finish hardwood floors remains about the same, averaging $3 to $8 per square foot.

-The price fluctuations come down to the unique needs of each wood or manufactured material.
+The price fluctuations stem from the unique needs of each wood or manufactured material.
 Local hardwood floor refinishing pros may also have more experience with common materials like oak.
-Working with these materials might cost less than the cost to refinish bamboo floors.

 ---|---|